1. Blog

 What Is Site Reliability Engineering?

 For example, SRE balances reliability with innovation through an error budget.
-You couldn’t half-test the first airplane flight—it either flew or it didn’t.
+You couldn’t half-test the first airplane flight—it either flew or didn’t.
 However, the pilot could set up safeguards to minimize disaster.
 Similarly, the error budget ensures that introducing a new feature (the beta version) won’t destabilize the system.
-At its core, SRE is a proactive approach, like wearing a parachute and helmet on a test flight—preparing for the unexpected while still pushing forward.
+At its core, SRE is a proactive approach, like wearing a parachute and helmet on a test flight—preparing for the unexpected while pushing forward.

 Why Make SRE a Priority?

 SRE practices like factoring in an error budget put up safety nets so your innovation is incremental and sustainable.
-It’s like expanding a fence a few feet to let you explore, rather than removing it completely.
+It’s like expanding a fence a few feet to let you explore rather than removing it completely.
 SRE should be a priority to prevent general chaos if there happens to be a flaw in a release.

 How to Amplify Your Cybersecurity through SRE?